 According to OSHA, in 2013 4,405 workers were killed on the job in the United States.
 That equates to more than 12 deaths per day from workplace accidents.
 Of these worker fatalities, 20.3% were in construction.
 OSHA identifies the four major causes of death in construction as Falls, Struck by Object, Electrocutions, and Caught-in/Between.
 These four are responsible for more than half (58.7%) of all construction deaths in 2013.
 294 deaths were caused by falls, 82 were struck by an object, Electrocutions causing 71, and Caught in/between caused 21 deaths.

 It’s important that a safety officer take this assignment very seriously.
 The life they save could be their own.

 What should you do first as the newly appointed Safety Officer?
 Check previous inspection records if available.
-Conduct online research visiting OSHA’s website for tips to workplace safety.
-Establish a safety policy for you company.
+Conduct online research by visiting OSHA’s website for tips on workplace safety.
+Establish a safety policy for your company.
 Download the FREE workplace safety checklist available at the end of this article.